Butt Hinges Explained (Part One)

 A butt hinge is comprised of two pivoting metal plates with interlocking parts forming a barrel shaped knuckle in the centre, traditionally held together with a pin running through the centre.

 These hinges are fitted between the door frame and the edge of the door, often recessed into a mortice to keep the hinge flush with the surface of the wood.
+As a rule of thumb, you want to have one hinge for every 30 inches of door.
+For a standard sized door that equates to two hinges.
+If the door is heavy, however, you may want to fit three hinges or two larger size hinges.

 Types of Bearings